ampproject/amp-github-apps/checklist/README.md

 If the pull request includes a new directory in `extensions/`, the bot will:

-1. Append a checklist to the pull request's description
+1. Append a checklist to the pull request's description.
-2. Post a comment on the pull request
+2. Post a comment on the pull request.

 ## Webhooks